Ford Everest: Facelift

 This model received a facelift in May 2018, coinciding with the Ranger facelift.
 The facelift included design tweaks, equipment list update, new 2.0-litre bi-turbo diesel engine and 10-speed automatic gearbox.
 Other changes include Autonomous Emergency Braking, a standard kick-activated power liftgate, and new alloy wheels.
 Interior changes include more soft touch materials such as ebony dark colour scheme.
 Another facelift was released for the 2021 year model in November 2020 in Thailand.

 Arquus Trapper VT4

+The second-generation Everest is used as a basis for a light-duty tactical vehicle for the French military, called the Arquus Trapper VT4.
+On 15 September 2022, Arquus announced the production of the 4,000th model.
+On 3 August 2023, all VT4s were delivered to the French military.